Italy's Meloni will test her mettle as EU-US bridge when she meets Trump in Washington

 “The best strategy has been to be very circumspect: Get there, get the meeting, get the photo opportunity,” Piccoli said.
 “If she is able to come back, and give a sense of how Washington wants to frame future relations on trade, defense and Ukraine policy, that would be a huge win."

-AP writers Lorne Cook in Brussels and Josh Boak in Washington contributed to this report.
+Barry reported from Milan.
+Associated Press writers Lorne Cook in Brussels and Aamer Madhani contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.